lembn/CLUNKS/README.md

 In the above graph, the red line represents the growth of memory usage for the first algorithm with a buffer size of `1Kb`; the blue line shows the growth of memory usage for the second algoritm with a `1Kb` buffer; the purple line is the first algorithm with a `3Kb` buffer and the green line is the second algorithm with a `3Kb` buffer.
 The graph shows that using the first algorithm with a small buffer size is signifiactly better than other combinations as the recursion depth increases.

-## Security (User)
-The client and server will perform a handshake on connection to ensure confididentiality and setup the asymmetric key exchange.

-The handshake starts with the user sending a 'Hello' message to the server.
-This message contains the strength of encrpytion being used by the client, the server responds with an 'Ack' (acknowledgement).
-The second stage of the handshake starts with an 'Info' message from the client containing the client's public key to use for encryption.
-The server responds to this with a 'Hello' message containing its public key.
-The third roudntrip begins with an 'Ack' message from the client. responded to with an 'Info' message from the server containing the userID that the server has chosen to assing the client.
-This is responded to with the clients digital signature.

-The digital signatures are created with the combination of encryption and hashing.
-Prior to the signature exchange, all messages have a *salt* added to them.
-Salts are randomly generated values which are appended to the body of a data payload to use for digital signature creation.
-The idea behind this is that at the end of the handshake, both parties need some data to sign to use for the encryption, usually this would be a log of all messages sent betweent the client and server (since it would be common to both) but in this case since the stages of the handshake are always the same, the data used to create the certificate would aways be the same too.
-To solve this, the salts are captured and stored by both parties and used to create the certificated at the end of the handshake.

-To create a certificate:
- - The creator first hashes the list of all the salts they have sent out to create the certificate
- - The hash is then signed (encrypted) with the creators PRIVATE key (very important to note that the private key is being used for encryption instead of the public one)
- - The signed certificate can then be sent off to and verified by the other party

-To verify a certificate:
- - The verifier decrypts the certificate they have been sent using the sender's PUBLIC key
- - They then hash the list of all the salts they have received (using the same hash functions as the creator) to create their own version of the same certificate
- - The two certificates can then be compared and if they match then the signature is verfied

-This process is done once from server to client, then from client to server to provide security, integrity and confidentiality on both ends.
-It provides: security via the encryption; integrity via the hash (because if the data was changed the hashes wouldn't match) and confidentially via the signing of the asymmetric keys (since the intended sender would be the only person who had the correct private key to be able to sign the original digest).

 <br>

 --------